 Repurposing one piece of UGC across every channel

-A great customer video should not live and die in one gallery.
-Here is how to get one piece of UGC working across your store, ads, email and social.
+A great customer video should not die in one gallery.
+Clear it broadly, organise it so it stays findable, and one asset works across your PDP, ads, email and social.

-A brand collects a genuinely great customer video: clear, credible, on-product.
-It goes into the homepage gallery.
-And that is the last anyone sees of it.
+A brand collects a genuinely great customer video, clear, credible, on-product, and drops it into the homepage gallery.
+That is the last anyone sees of it.
 The asset that took real effort to source and clear does one shift and retires.
-That is the most common waste in UGC.
+It is the most common waste in UGC.

-A single strong piece of customer content can legitimately work in many places at once, each doing a slightly different job:
+A single strong piece of customer content can legitimately work in several places at once, each doing a slightly different job:

 - On the PDP, as shoppable proof at the point of decision.